 When the "Ground Zone Interlocking" feature is utilized, an immediate trip is initiated when the fault is in the breaker's zone of protection, regardless of its preset time delay.
 When the "Phase Zone Interlocking" feature is utilized, the inverse time overcurrent and short delay phase elements work as follows.
 The short delay phase element will initiate an immediate trip when the fault is in the breaker's zone of protection, regardless of its preset time delay.
-For the inverse time overcurrent phase element, the current sensed by the Digitrip 3000 must exceed 300 percent (3 x $I_n$ ) for the zone selective interlocking to initiate an immediate trip signal.
+For the inverse time overcurrent phase element, the current sensed by the Digitrip 3000 must exceed 300 percent ( $3 \times I_n$ ) for the zone selective interlocking to initiate an immediate trip signal.
 This interlocking signal requires only a pair of wires from the downstream breaker to the upstream breaker.
+When a Digitrip 3000 initiates a trip signal, the zone interlocking signal stays active for an additional 175 milliseconds.
+Therefore, if a downstream Digitrip 3000 is zone interlocked to an upstream Digitrip 3000, the downstream breaker will have 175 milliseconds to clear the fault before the upstream Digitrip 3000 is allowed to react to that same fault.